 A simple application server is created from a Linux, Apache, MySQL, and PHP (LAMP) application image.
 For more information, see Build a LAMP development environment.

 Multiple domain names are registered.
-For more information about how to register a domain name with Alibaba Cloud, see Register a domain name on Alibaba Cloud How to register a domain name on Alibaba Cloud.
+For more information about how to register a domain name with Alibaba Cloud, see Register a generic domain name.

 Environment preparation